 We got to Upper Paradise Creek even a bit sooner than expected.
 The place is pretty amazing, it's a thick forest with minimal underbrush and lot of water.
 The South Fork Kings River, Woods Creek (and a bit higher up Arrow Creek) all meet here.

 Side note: when planning for this trip, I saw on the map that while there's no trail, one could theoretically follow the South Fork from the Bench Lake junction to Upper Paradise Valley.
 It didn't look very steep.
-This would be a sort of a shortcut, but definitely not as far as time goes, because it's bushwhacking all the way.
+This would be a sort of a shortcut, but definitely not as far as time goes, because it's bush whacking all the way.
 I did not want to do this on this trip anyway, just considered the possibility to explore the area sometime.
-Since then, I got conflicting information: some say it's no big deal, just prepare to go slowly, some say you can't go this way without climbing equipment, because there's at least one waterfall where you'll be cliffed out and needing it.
+Since then, I heard got conflicting information: some say it's no big deal, just prepare to go slowly, some say you can't go this way without climbing equipment, because there's at least one waterfall where you'll need it.
 If anybody has some definitive info on this, please shoot me an email.

 It was early, so we set up camp slowly, ate soup, took a shower, met some friendly local deer, and with dinner, drank the last of our tequila.
 We had a grand total of about 7 ounces with us, taking a sip every evening.
 This last evening we had a whopping three sips left each.

 After it got dark, we could faintly see the light of a fire, some people must have camped in the main area.
-We thought of paying them a visit, to say hi, but then discounted the idea and went to sleep.
+We thought of paying them a visit, but then discounted the idea and went to sleep.
 It was a very peaceful, warm night.

 Hurting knee or now, I never like the last morning of a trip.
 In a way, of course I want to get back, but I'm also sad the adventure will be over soon.
 While talking about this with Em, we both agreed we're still enjoying the moment very much and looked forward to the descent in Paradise Valley.